bedops/bedops/docs/content/reference/set-operations/bedops.rst

 .. note:: The :ref:`bedops` tool can operate on multiple inputs, but we show the results of operations on just two sets to help demonstrate the basic principles.

-.. example:: Here is a test of foo bar baz
+.. hint:: Here is a test of foo bar baz hinting

 .. _bedops_everything: